Our most frequently asked questions about UMass Pass and the Campus Services Center.

 Replacement cards are $30 payable at time of issue—no exceptions or refunds once the $30 is paid for the replacement card.

-Where can I buy stamps and envelopes, get copies made, or send faxes?
+Where can I buy envelopes, get copies made, or send faxes?

-The Campus Services Center sells stamps and mailing envelopes.
+The Campus Services Center sells mailing envelopes.
 It also provides the services of making copies and sending faxes; fees apply.

 Which off-campus businesses accept my UMass Pass?